cosmicrafts/cosmicrafts.com/src/assets/markdown/en/executive-summary.md

    - **Real Utility**: Use Spiral for purchases, upgrades, and governance decisions.
 It’s the backbone of the entire franchise.
    - **Deflationary Mechanisms**: We don’t mint more tokens.
 Instead, transaction fees burn Spiral, reducing supply and increasing value over time.

-## Vision for the Franchise

-At its core, Cosmicrafts is the foundation of a **multi-game franchise**.
-The vision is to build an interconnected Metavers where every title connects to a shared economy, evolving storylines, and a player-driven ecosystem that share:

-- **Unified Tokenomics**: The Spiral token as the economic engine that powers every aspect of the franchise.
-- **Interoperable Data**: Players' assets like Tokens and NFTs, game progress, and upgrades carry over between games.
-- **Shared Lore and Metaverse**: Becoming part of a story that spans multiple games.

-> The ultimate goal is to create a franchise akin to [Star Wars](https://www.starwars.com/) or [Marvel](https://www.marvel.com/), where each creation contributes to a larger cultural and economic phenomenon.

 ---

 ## The Path Forward